The Ern Malley Caper

 Complicated but Fascinating Tale

 There is much more to this convoluted caper, including intriguing biographical information about all the parties involved.
-Michael Heyward's The Ern Malley Affair sheds light on the entire caper.
-Also, there is an official Web site, Ern Malley, that is very informative.
+Michael Heyward's The Ern Malley Affairsheds light on the entire caper.
+The Ern Malley complete poems are offered here.

 Related article: "The Araki Yasusada Hoax"